 Lots of You Tube clips are now available to describe this amazing web that wraps around the other tissues and organs in the body.

 I have trained with Alistair McLoughlin in 2017, learning his simple effective technique.
-I will shortly be completing my case studies in order to become a fully approved practitioner.

 I see these technique as being fully complementary to my use of EMMETT Technique as they are gentle and light touch.
 I look forward to discussing the possibilities with existing and new clients.